sliaquat/group_events_api/README.md

 Group Events is an app that lets you manage Group Events that run for whole days using an API.

+#### Local setup
+ - Unzip the file and run `bundle install` inside the unzipped location.
+ - Add an entry to your `/etc/hosts` file to point to you local host such as `api.groupevents-dev.com`
+ - Run `rails s` inside the unzipped location

+#### Running Tests
+Run `rspec spec` inside your unzipped location

 #### API End Points
  + `GET: /group_events` Lists all group events
  + `GET: /group_events/id` Show a group event with the given id